-This rule does not apply to the situation where the offeror stipulates in the original conditions to the offer that a certain alternative form of consideration will lapse after a certain period of time and, consequently, will not be available throughout the entire acceptance period.
-The principles underlying sections II.7 and III.2 provide that the acceptance period for all alternative forms of consideration must be not less than three weeks or, in respect of offers covered by Part III, not less than four weeks.
-Furthermore, this rule does not apply to the situation where the offeror, according to a provision to this effect, waives or moderates one or more of the stipulated conditions to completion, e.g. where a condition which provides that completion of the offer is conditional on the offeror holding more than 90 per cent of the shares in the offeree company is amended so that a holding of more than 50 per cent of the shares in the offeree company is required.
+This rule does not prevent apply to the situation where the offeror from stipulatesing in the original conditions to the offer that a certain alternative form of consideration will lapse after a certain period of time and, consequently, will not be available throughout the entire acceptance period.
+The principles underlying sections II.7 and III.2 provide that the acceptance period for all alternative forms of consideration must be not less than three weeks or, where the offer is of the type referred to in sectionin respect of offers covered by Part III.1., not less than four weeks.
+Furthermore, this rule does not, of course, prevent apply to the situation where the offeror, according to a provision to this effect, from renounewaivesing or moderatesing one or more of the stipulated conditions to completion, e.g. where a condition which provides that completion of the offer is conditional on the offeror holding more than 90 per cent of the shares in the offeree company is amended so that a holding of more than 50 per cent of the shares in the offeree company is required.